Lebanon's cannabis farms flourish while army looks away

 "Every year that passes without eradication encourages people," he said.

-Shamas said authorities should take a step further and formally recognize cannabis as a legal crop - a move he said would have benefits for all.
+Shamas said authorities should take a step further and formally recognise cannabis as a legal crop - a move he said would have benefits for all.

 "We don't like cultivating cannabis by force and making problems," he said.
-"When the state legalizes it and gives licenses, as they do for tobacco cultivation, we would abide by that, and the state would receive (revenues) from us."
+"When the state legalises it and gives licences, as they do for tobacco cultivation, we would abide by that, and the state would receive (revenues) from us."

 Regardless what stance officials take, Shamas said he will continue sowing more and more.